pilotmoon/PopClip-Extensions/README.md

 ### Header Snippets

-In PopClip 2022.12, you can add a snippet as a comment to source code, and PopClip will read the whole file as a snippet.
+New in PopClip 2022.12, you can add a snippet as a comment header to any source code, and PopClip will see the whole thing as a snippet.

-When using a header snippet you must specify either the `interpreter` (in the case of a shell script) or `language` (in the case of a JavaScript or AppleScript).
-The file then be taken as the `shell script file`, `javascript file` or `applescript file` as appropriate.
+When using a header snippet you must specify either the `interpreter` (for a shell script) or `language` (for JavaScript or AppleScript).
+The whole text will then become the `shell script file`, `javascript file` or `applescript file` for the extension, as appropriate.

-The comment must be us a consistent style indenting for every line of the snippet.
+The snippet header should be added using the comment style of the source language, using the same comment style and indenting for every line of the snippet.
+(That is, whatever characters precede the `#popclip` line, should precede all the lines of the snippet header.)

-As an example, take "classic" snippet:
+As an example, consider this "classic" snippet for a JavaScript extension:

 ```yaml
 #popclip - classic YAML snippet